 Our mission: Prevent cancer.
-Empower patients.
+Empower people.
 Save lives.

 Our values: Excellence.
 Integrity.
 Compassion.

-Every year, nearly 36,000 Victorians will be diagnosed with cancer, and nearly 11,000 will die from cancer.
+Every year, more than 35,500 Victorians will be diagnosed with cancer, and 11,000 will die from cancer.
 The number of cases will increase as our population grows and ages.
 Survival will also improve as we get better at early detection and treatment of cancer.

 Since our establishment in 1936, Cancer Council Victoria has developed an international reputation for our innovative work in cancer research, prevention and support.
 As an independent, not-for-profit organisation, we play a leading role in reducing the impact of all cancers on all people.